-Workplace collaboration is the cornerstone of building great teamwork—collaborative teams work together to brainstorm new ideas, complete ambitious projects, and achieve their goals.
-At its most basic level, a collaborative team is one that accomplishes more together than the individual team members could on their own.
+Team collaboration is the cornerstone of building team synergy, because collaborative teams work together to brainstorm new ideas, share knowledge, and complete ambitious projects.
+Simply put, a collaborative team is one that accomplishes more together than the individual team members could on their own.

-Depending on your role, team collaboration in the workplace can look a little different:
+Depending on your role, team collaboration in the workplace can look different:

-For team leads, team collaboration can help you allocate work to simultaneously make your direct reports shine, expand their skill sets, and help them advance their careers.
+For team leads, team collaboration can help you allocate work in a way that makes your direct reports shine, expands their skill sets, and helps them advance their careers.

-As an individual contributor, team collaboration helps you communicate more effectively with your team and work together to accomplish great initiatives.
+As an individual contributor, collaboration helps you communicate more effectively with your team and work together to accomplish team goals.

-For cross-functional collaborators, team collaboration is critical to making sure work moves along smoothly.
+For cross-functional collaborators, team collaboration is critical to ensure work moves along smoothly.
 Without a clear way to work together and communicate, your team can end up siloed, and work can end up falling through the cracks.